EternityForest/KaithemAutomation/kaithem/src/docs/faq.md

 once when actually creating the event.
 The object created in the test compile is deteted, so all deleters are honored.
 Your setup setions should be retry tolerant anyway, but this issue may be fixed later

+### What CSS Classes are used?

+#### theme-item-animation-enter-active and others

+theme-item-animation-leave-active, theme-item-animation-leave-to, and theme-item-animation-enter-from are used to allow you to animate the entrance and leaving of an item in a theme-specific way.

+theme-item-animation-leave-active can work as a CSS class by itself, to animate page loads, or you can just use <Template name="theme-item-animation">

+#### Buttonbar

+A div with class buttonbar filled with buttons, inputs, p, labels, headings, and links, produces the bars frequently seen